Friday’s Transactions, | Federal News Network

 LOS ANGELES KINGS — Recalled C Rasmus Kupari and G Jacob Ingham on loan to Ontario (AHL).
 Reassigned G Matthew Villalta to Ontario (AHL).

-NEW JERSEY — Reassigned C Brett Seney and D Colton White to Binghamton (AHL).
+NEW JERSEY DEVILS — Reassigned C Brett Seney and D Colton White to Binghamton (AHL).

 NEW YORK RANGERS — Returned RW Jonny Brodzinski on loan to Hartford (AHL).